Student Housing Eligibility

 Incoming Freshman

-Summary - incoming freshmen are eligible to live in the following locations:
+Incoming freshmen are eligible to live in the following locations:

 Incoming Transfer Students

-Summary - incoming transfer students are eligible to live in the following locations:
+Incoming transfer students are eligible to live in the following locations:

 Returning (Continuing) Students

-Summary - returning (continuing) students are eligible to live in the following locations:
+Returning (continuing) students are eligible to live in the following locations:

 Summer Session Students

-Summary - Summer Session students are eligible to live in the following locations:
+Summer Session students are eligible to live in the following locations:

 Students enrolled in summer quarter classes may apply to live in the residence halls for the duration of the quarter(s) in which they are enrolled.
 Because summer quarter is not part of the regular academic year – and residence hall contracts do not include summer quarter – residence hall contracts are available to all summer quarter students who meet all requirements and deadlines regardless of student classification.
-During the summer, the Conference Housing department manages the residence halls; for more information and to apply for housing for summer quarter, visit the Conference Housing website.
+During the summer, the Conference Housing department manages the residence halls; for more information and to apply for housing for summer quarter, visit the Conference Housing Summer Session website.

 Graduate Students